IAOP International Association of Outsourcing Professionals SEARCH IAOP:

 Located on Bay Street, in the heart of Toronto's business community, The Ted Rogers School of Management at Ryerson University is Canada's largest undergraduate management school.
 It is recognized for its innovative programs and for producing students who are immediately able to contribute to Canadian business.
 The Ted Rogers School of Management is grounded in contemporary applied business practice.

-The available undergraduate Bachelor of Commerce (BComm) programs are grouped into the Ted Rogers School of Business Management, the Ted Rogers School of Hospitality and Tourism Management, the Ted Rogers School of Informatinon Technology Management, and the Ted Rogers School of Retail Management.
+The available undergraduate Bachelor of Commerce (BComm) programs are grouped into the Ted Rogers School of Business Management, the Ted Rogers School of Hospitality and Tourism Management, the Ted Rogers School of Information Technology Management, and the Ted Rogers School of Retail Management.

 Graduate studies are also offered and consist of a broad-based Master of Busines Administration (MBA) with an international focus and an MBA and Master of Management Science (MMSc) in Management of Technology and Innovation.
 Canada's top employers recruit and recognize the Ryerson MBA program.
 The curriculum is rigorous and is a Canadian accredited MBA program and is currently under review for international accreditation through the Association to Advance Collegiate Schools of Business.
 The program also has very flexible study options.

 In addition to its innovative and solid curriculum, research is a primary focus.
-The Ted Rogers School of Management is committed to research that directly contributes to the future success of its students, faculty, business in Candada and the nation's economy.
+The Ted Rogers School of Management is committed to research that directly contributes to the future success of its students, faculty, business in Canada and the nation's economy.
 Research initiatives also include other Ryerson faculty members, as well as researchers at other universities in Canada and abroad.

 Ryerson University and IAOP collaborate on:

-• Contributions to the IAOP CSR Subcommittee
+• Contributions to the IAOP CSR Committee

 • Insight and articles of interest to all IAOP members

-University of Tennessee, Knoxville
+• University of Tennessee, Knoxville

-Center for Executive Education
+Graduate & Executive Education

 The University of Tennessee, Knoxville, College of Business Administration develops mindful leaders of worthy enterprise.
-Founded in 1794, the University of Tennessee is the state’s land-grand institution.
+Founded in 1794, the University of Tennessee is the state’s land-grant institution.
 The College of Business Administration was founded in 1913 and the college’s Center for Executive Education (CEE) was founded in 1974.
 CEE pioneered the development of open enrollment and custom programs in quality improvement, lean, and supply chain management.

-The University of Tennessee Center for Executive Education is a leader in management education and business solutions.
+The University of Tennessee Graduate & Executive Education is a leader in management education and business solutions.
 It showcases open enrollment and custom programming in Vested Outsourcing (certification available), Supply Chain Management (certification available), Logistics, Performance-Based Life Cycle Product Support (PBL), Lean Enterprise, Process Improvement and Leadership Development.
 It also offers transformational learning experiences through five, high-compression-learning Executive MBA programs that blend intensive residency periods with web-based, distance learning.

 UT and IAOP collaborate on:

-The Outsourcing World Summit® and The Global Outsourcing 100® are registered trademarks of IAOP.
+© 2024 IAOP® All Rights Reserved.
+IAOP, Certified Outsourcing Professionals®, The Outsourcing World Summit® and The Global Outsourcing 100® are registered trademarks of IAOP.